Notice of Employment Opportunity: Wild Stew Field Crew Member

 Wild Arizona provides all people with equal employment and volunteer opportunities and does not discriminate against anyone in treatment, hiring, training, assignment, compensation, promotional opportunities, employee benefits, recall from layoff, discharge and discipline, or any other term and condition of employment on the basis of race, religion, sex, age, national origin or ancestry, color, sexual orientation, gender identity or expression, marital status, parental status, veteran status, union activity, political affiliation, physical or mental disability unrelated to an individual’s ability to perform the job with or without reasonable accommodation, or any other basis prohibited by law.
 We encourage all people with the essential skills/qualifications and commitment, including Black, Indigenous, and People of Color, to apply.

-Please submit your cover letter, resume and two references to email@example.com.
+Please submit your cover letter, resume and two references to firstname.lastname@example.org.
+Incomplete applications will not be considered.

-Accepting applications until positions are filled.
+Accepting applications until all available positions are filled.